Pregnancy and Parenting Support

 Families can also access free on-site health care, including antenatal care at the weekly Health Clinic operated by the Inala Indigenous Health Service.

 Young Mums can access the Midwife Check-in Program offered by Women’s Health Qld Wide Inc. that provides phone based information and support services for pregnant and parenting women.
 The service is completely confidential and operated by highly qualified and experienced midwives who can offer advice and respond to sensitive questions that may be easier to discuss over the phone.

 Being a parent is the most important job you will ever have and most of us will come to it with no qualifications or experience but as our children grow, we grow too as parents and learn together.

-At the Southside Family Centre and Crèche we run a weekly Parenting Program and a Peer Support Group with facilitated group sessions and discussion groups covering a broad range of topics, including; child development, nutrition, positive parent-child interactions, safe relationships, contraception, sexual health, managing children’s behaviour and where to go for help.
+At the Search Light Early Learning Centre we run a weekly Parenting Program and a Peer Support Group with facilitated group sessions and discussion groups covering a broad range of topics, including; child development, nutrition, positive parent-child interactions, safe relationships, contraception, sexual health, managing children’s behaviour and where to go for help.

-Mums get the chance to exercise their minds, bodies and creative energy through games, art classes, personal training sessions and yoga classes.
-We also offer Mums and Bubs swimming classes in the summer.
+Mums get the chance to exercise their minds, bodies and creative energy through games, art and craft, personal training sessions and yoga classes.

 Looking After You